Will My Cat Eat My Eyeballs Book Tour: catch Caitlin in the following cities this fall!

 Hostile Terrain, a global exhibit about America’s Humanitarian Crisis at the Southern Border.
 Various dates and locations around d the U.S. Dates through 2020.

-Cemetery Tours with Allison Meier, ongoing at various locations through July 2019.
+Cemetery Tours with Allison Meier, ongoing at various locations in NYC.

 Death is Elsewhere in New York, through September 2nd.